mmazzarolo/react-native-universal-monorepo/README.md

 # React Native Universal Monorepo (🚧 WIP)

-Using a Yarn Workspaces monorepo to support multiple platforms on React Native: Android, iOS, macOS, Windows, web, browser extension, Electron.
+An opinonated approach to supporting multiple platforms with React Native using a Yarn Workspaces monorepo.

 Check out __[Running React Native everywhere](https://mmazzarolo.com/blog/2021-09-11-running-react-native-everywhere/)__ for an in-depth guide on how and why I recommend trying out this approach if you're planning to support multiple platforms in your app.
 - [Overview](https://mmazzarolo.com/blog/2021-09-11-running-react-native-everywhere/)